If you’ve considered improving your eating habits, you’ve likely wondered about intermittent fasting.

 Now, being more mindful of your food choices will help you squeeze out the 16/8 fasting benefits, especially for goals like weight loss or improving your metabolic health.

 To optimize your 16/8 intermittent fasting results, shoot for high-quality foods like colorful veg, quality protein, and healthy fats in your meals.
+You can also check out our 16/8 intermittent fasting 7-day meal plan for beginners to get started on your journey.

 Is a 16/8 fasting schedule incompatible with breakfast?